Rank-preserving additions for topological vector bundles, after a construction of Horrocks: The pointed Grothendieck construction for spaces

 where $\op{sSet}$ has the Kan model structure, ${\op{sSet}}^{ {\mathfrak{C}[S]}^{\op{op}} }$ has the projective model structure, and $(-)^\circ$ indicates we take fibrant-cofibrant objects.
 Since $S$ is a Kan complex, \cite[3.1.5.1(A3)]{HTT} implies $\Kan_{/S}\simeq N(\RFib(S))$ as $\infone$-categories.

-By \cite[4.2.4.4]{HTT}, applying the homotopy coherent nerve to the left-hand side of Equation~\eqref{eq:frak} recovers $\op{Fun}(S^{\op{op}}, \op{Kan}).$ By \cite[Section 57]{Rezkqcat} combined with \cite[Proposition 14.14]{Rezkqcat}, every Kan complex is equivalent to its opposite as an $\infone$-category. \end{proof} To obtain a version for spaces over a base with a section, we take pointed objects on either side of Theorem~\ref{thm:lurie_groth}.
+By \cite[4.2.4.4]{HTT}, applying the homotopy coherent nerve to the right side of Equation~\eqref{eq:frak} recovers $\op{Fun}(S^{\op{op}}, \op{Kan}).$ By \cite[Section 57]{Rezkqcat} combined with \cite[Proposition 14.14]{Rezkqcat}, every Kan complex is equivalent to its opposite as an $\infone$-category. \end{proof} To obtain a version for spaces over a base with a section, we take pointed objects on either side of \Cref{thm:lurie_groth}.